j-marple-dev/SLAMBOX-SDK/docs/getting_started/tutorial.md

 ## 1.2.
 Ethernet (OTG) {#Tutorial-CommunicationSetting-Ethernet}

-To get data from *SLAMBOX* through etherent, then set your host PC's host IP like below.
+To get data from *SLAMBOX* through etherent, set your host PC's host IP like below.
+You set this up either via [CLI](#Tutorial-CommunicationSetting-Ethernet-SetStaticIPwithTerminal) or [GUI](#Tutorial-CommunicationSetting-Ethernet-SetStaticIPwithUbuntuGUI).

 ### 1.2.1.
-Set Static IP with Terminal {#Tutorial-CommunicationSetting-Ethernet-SetStaticIPwithTerminal}
+Set Static IP with CLI {#Tutorial-CommunicationSetting-Ethernet-SetStaticIPwithTerminal}

 To set static ip to your host PC, please follow the commands below

-**NOTE**: The default IP address of OTG port of *SLAMBOX* is `192.168.101.101`
+**NOTE**: The default IP address of OTG port of *SLAMBOX* is `192.168.101.101`.
+You need to avoid using this IP address.

 ```bash
 # check the ethernet device